 The path

-brigade search doctor # advisory GraphTrail + optional code-search health
+brigade search doctor # advisory code-graph + optional code-search health

 brigade work verify run --target . --command "pytest -q" --capture brigade-work

-GraphTrail owns the graph.
-Brigade owns the operator loop: when GraphTrail is installed, verify and run receipts can carry a compact code_graph_delta so the next session sees what actually changed.
+The code graph owns the structure.
+Brigade owns the operator loop: when a graph is present, verify and run receipts can carry a compact code_graph_delta so the next session sees what actually changed.

-brigade add searchorbrigade add graphtrailbrigade search status/doctor/sync plan(plans only; does not run sync for you)
+brigade add searchorbrigade add graphtrail(compatibility shims afterbrigade setup)brigade search status/doctor/sync plan(plans only; does not run sync for you)

 Optional semantic search (code-search-api / MCP) is a sibling, not a replacement for the graph.